 To add to this adventure and give our guests what they want in a tour we are adding an unexpected twist and scare to the traditional “BUS TOUR”.
 On this 1 hour 45 minute journey you will still depart the bus at the Sachs Bridge and starting this year at The Gettysburg College for tales of the unexplained.
 But be aware, there are strange encounters awaiting you as you journey the countryside.
 Who knows what awaits you in the darkness of the night!
 Depart the bus two times during tour.
 Adults $24; Children (ages 6-12) $19.
 Purchase tickets at www.ghostlyimages.net or call (717) 334-1156.
-Every Saturday Night through September 1st and also Sunday, September 2nd.
+Every Saturday Night beginning September 29th through November 3rd, 2018.
 Tour begins at Gettysburg Tours, 778 Baltimore Street, Gettysburg, PA 17325.

 Ghostly Images is celebrating 15 years in business.
 As a thank you we are giving away prizes during the month of August.
 Anyone who purchases a ghost tour is eligible to enter.
 Drop entry at Ghostly Images, 777 Baltimore Street, Gettysburg, PA 17325.